openfaas/docs/docs/reference/cicd/gitlab.md

 CI/CD can be achieved in a number of ways.
 This page outlines how to create a simple pipeline for automatically deploying new versions of your function every time there is a `git push` event on the repo.

 ## Build with `.gitlab-ci.yml`

+Pre-reqs:

+* At least one CI runner registered, available and capable of running Docker.

 To achieve CI/CD with GitLab you can create a file named `.gitlab-ci.yml` with the following contents: